microsoft/dicom-server/README.md

 ## Deploy the Medical Imaging Server for DICOM

-The Medical Imaging Server for DICOM is designed to run on Azure for production workloads.
+The Medical Imaging Server for DICOM is designed to run on Azure.
 However, for dev/test environments it can be deployed locally as a set of Docker containers to speed up development.

 ### Deploy to Azure